ansys/pyansys-dev-guide/doc/source/coding_style/best_practices.rst

 Comments
 --------
-Because a PyAnsys library generally involve multiple physics domains, users reading its source code do not have the same background as the developers who wrote it.
+Because a PyAnsys library generally involves multiple physics domains, users reading its source code do not have the same background as the developers who wrote it.
 This is why it is important for a library to have well commented and documented source code.
 Comments that